ragsns/javaone-cloudfoundry-hol/ex6/README.md

 Instance hosted at  10.254.2.34:61134
 ```

-Just like that, with absolutely nothing required to be done by the application developer we see how health monitoring of the application is being done by the platform.
+Just like that, with absolutely nothing required to be done by the application developer we see how health monitoring and restart of the application is being handled by the platform.

 Next, we will look at how to drain logs.
-Next we look at Blue/Green deployments.
+Then we look at Blue/Green deployments.